The contract period is one of the most critical provisions in any agreement because it determines the length of your business engagement.

 Securing a contract means preventing others from seeing, manipulating, or sending the document to people who shouldn’t have access.

-However, it’s common for clients and business owners to send contracts over email, one of the least secure methods of sending information.
+However, it’s common for clients and business owners to send contracts over email, one of the least secure methods of transmitting information.

 This ensures that no one gains access to your files.
-Plus, with e-signatures, you don’t have to meet your clients in person.
+Plus, with an electronic signature, you don’t have to meet your clients in person.

 Why proper contract renewal management is important